ytiurin/react-hook-layout/README.md

 [Demo page][demo]

-This hook is a variation of the approach, described in [Composition vs Inheritance](https://reactjs.org/docs/composition-vs-inheritance.html "Composition vs Inheritance") documentation page.
+This hook is a variation of the approach, described on [Composition vs Inheritance](https://reactjs.org/docs/composition-vs-inheritance.html "Composition vs Inheritance") documentation page.

-Layout is now represented as a separate component, and can be used across different pages.
-Also, it's easy to switch between multiple layouts in runtime.
+Layout is now a separate component, and can be applied on different pages.
+Also, it's easy to switch layouts in runtime.

 ## Install